chrisdurkan/cyber-security-project-1/README.md

 The diagrams directory contains a collection of network diagrams made throughout the course.

-The git directory documents the process of creating this repository.
+The git directory contains screenshots of the process of creating this repository.

 The ansible directory contains details on an Azure cloud deployment created during the class.
 This is the bulk of the work featured here.
 The README for the Azure deployment follows: